SPTTE: A Spatiotemporal Probabilistic Framework for Travel Time Estimation

 We propose PROFHiT, a fully probabilistic hierarchical forecasting model that jointly models forecast distribution of entire hierarchy.

-Real-world time series often suffer from temporal irregularities, including nonuniform intervals and misaligned variables.
+temporal irregularities, including nonuniform time intervals and component misalignment.

 arXiv Detail & Related papers (2023-06-15T14:08:48Z) - Spatio-temporal Diffusion Point Processes [23.74522530140201]